GLOBAL ECONOMY-Chinese factories grow again, but US sector shrinks

 “There is growing confidence that China’s economy bottomed in July-September, with signs of firmer external demand,” said Hirokazu Yuihama, a senior strategist at Daiwa Securities.

-But some said the global significance of China’s data was unclear.
+But some analysts said the global significance of China’s data was unclear.
 “They’re not a pointer necessarily that the rest of the global economy is recovering,” said Philip Shaw, chief economist at Investec in London.
-“We suspect there is an element of domestically driven growth coming through in the numbers there.”
+“We suspect there is an element of domestically-driven growth coming through in the numbers there.”

 Added Joshua Shapiro, chief U.S. economist at MFR, a global consulting firm: “The overall picture is certainly one of a weak global economy.
 Europe is weakening clearly, Japan is going nowhere, and I don’t know what to make of the wiggles in Chinese economic data, to be perfectly honest.”